roddyyaga/xobl/ROADMAP.md

   (e.g. QueryTextExtents in xproto), so we need to infer it somehow.
   There's some code in xcbgen that does it, but I'm not sure how it works.

+- Turn the single exprfield in the spec into a normal field.

 - We need to figure out how to fold unions into switches.
 This has to be done ad-hoc, because there's no agreed place to put the enum flag to distinguish between the members of the union.